Skip to main content

 • “This game has really nice graphics and assets used and purchased on the Unreal Marketplace.”

-• “Some bugs with the graphics settings not sticking to what you set them at, and v-sync on/off and frame rate limiter do not seem to work at all.
+• “Some bugs with the graphics settings not sticking to what you set them at, and v-sync on/off and frame rate limiter does not seem to work at all.
 There are a bug or two in the game, but the developer does seem to listen and fixes bugs quite quickly.”

 • gameplay